candicehuang233/wenyihuang.github.io/_pages/about.md

 ======
 - Ph.D.
 Candidate in Marketing, Tsinghua University, 2021 - current
 - M.A. in Marketing Analytics and Insights, National University of Singapore, 2020 - 2021
-- B.A. in Business Adminstration, Washington University in St. Louis, 2018 - 2019
+- B.A. in Business Administration, Washington University in St. Louis, 2018 - 2019
 - B.A. in Business Economics, University of Macau, 2016 - 2020